yuzushioh/NorenBannerNotification/README.md

 #### [Carthage](https://github.com/Carthage/Carthage)

 - Insert `github "Ryochan/Noren" ~> 1.0.1` to your Cartfile.
-- Run `carthage update`.
+- Run `carthage update --platform iOS`.
-- Link your app with `NorenNotification.framework` in `Carthage/Checkouts`.
+- Link your app with `NorenNotification.framework`.

 ##How To Use
 It is really easy to use!
 3 steps and it's good to go :)